 Firstly there are the realities.
 There is of course an increase in cost of living here too but when you ask for a glass of wine the question is never ‘small, medium or large’, just a large glass is offered at about 2 Euros, it used to be 1 Euro.
 The rises are from a lower base so that helps.

-Hot water is constant from solar heating, this is a great system and from April to October the water is almost at boiling point, so no excuse for not being clean.
+Hot water is constant from solar heating.
+This is a great system and from April to October the water is almost at boiling point, so there is no excuse for not being clean.

-Rates and bills seem very reasonable, the lifestyle very laid back and perhaps that is why Spain is the 4th most popular country for the English to move to.
+Rates and other bills seem very reasonable, the lifestyle is very laid back and perhaps that is why Spain is the 4th most popular country for the English to move to.